LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/sso-unified-login.md

 ---
 The single sign-on (SSO) unified login feature enables LivePerson agents and site administrators to [authenticate]( https://developers.liveperson.com/mobile-sdk-and-web-authentication-introduction.html) once, in their own environment, and then to seamlessly access the LivePerson platform while already authenticated.

 This feature allows for frictionless management of LivePerson agents, as well as providing the support required for financial services that are subject to OCC regulation- a regulation which requires multi-factor authentication for agents.
-These customers can leverage the SSO unified login feature to comply with the regulation by implementing an internal multi-factor authentication with its selected provider, and leverage that authentication when accessing LiveEngage.
+These customers can leverage the SSO unified login feature to comply with the regulation by implementing an internal multi-factor authentication with its selected provider, and leverage that authentication when accessing the Conversational Cloud.

 This capability includes an architecture based on the SAML protocol, a standard protocol for implementing and supporting Single Sign-On.
 This architecture ensures both scalability as well as the highest level of security.